Small Cell Lung Cancer: The Basics

 - Size and location of the tumor.

-- Whether cancer cells are in the lymph nodes.
+- If there are cancer cells in your lymph nodes.

-- Whether cancer cells are in other parts of the body.
+- If there are cancer cells in other parts of your body.

 Treatment